-Jade Mountain (玉山) is one of the top hiking challenges in Taiwan.
-There are about 100 peaks higher than 3000 m (9843 ft) in Taiwan.
+One of the best reasons to visit Taiwan is due to the incredible hiking opportunities.
+Jade Mountain (玉山) is a top hiking challenge in Taiwan and highly recommended if you have the chance to do it.
+There are about 100 peaks higher than 3000 meters (9,843 feet) in Taiwan to add to the hiking bucket list.
 Jade Mountain’s main peak tops off at 3,952 m (12,966 ft), the highest in Taiwan, and gives hikers spectacular views of the surrounding mountains.

 The process is well regulated as hikers need permits (park entry and mountain climbing) to reach the summit.
-My friends applied for the permits and submitted the proper paperwork.
+My friends applied for the permits and submitted the proper paperwork to the police office.

-Most hikers spend 2 days for the journey:
+Most hikers spend 2 days on Jade Mountain:

 - Day 1: Hike from Mt.
 Jade Trailhead to the Paiyun Lodge.

 - Day 2: Hike from Paiyun Lodge to the summit and back down the mountain.

 - Day 3 (optional): After reaching the summit, spend one night at Paiyun Lodge before heading down Mt.
 Jade Trailhead.

 Paiyun Lodge is the only lodge for the Jade Mountain climb and requires a lottery for bunk bed spots.
 As the demand was high, we applied for the lottery for a Thursday or Friday.

 We were unable to get spots, so our last option was to attempt the summit in one day.
 This is not recommended for everyone as the climb is strenuous.

 How We Hiked Jade Mountain in One Day